 Childhood immunisations are safe, indeed it is vital to protect children from serious childhood diseases.
+The annual flu and pneumonia vaccines are also safe for those with an acute porphyria.

 Vaccines for international travel are also generally considered safe.
 However, an acute attack has been reported following yellow fever vaccination so it is important to be cautious when using live vaccines in adults.
 A number of suitable antimalarial drugs are also available (see UKPMIS SAFE list).